 Delivered from the heart of London, a part-time City writing course is the ideal way to develop your potential as a writer.

-An intensive week-long introduction to creative writing short course.Taught at our Central London campus, the course will explore how to find inspiration and how to make your creative writing lively and engaging.
+An intensive two-week introduction to creative writing short course.Taught online, the course will explore how to find inspiration and how to make your creative writing lively and engaging.

-Delivered over five days in a short intensive burst, with a weekend break in the middle for you to put your learning into practice, you will learn the key elements of fiction writing, particularly in relation to short stories and novels.
+Delivered over 10 weekdays in a short intensive burst, with a weekend break in the middle for you to put your learning into practice, you will learn the key elements of fiction writing, particularly in relation to short stories and novels.
 Subjects covered include structure, characterisation, dialogue, point of view, narrative voice, style and how to develop, sustain and end a story.

 On this highly practical course you will also learn how to support your practice as a writer and how to revise and edit your own work.